 While the FTC enforces consumer protection laws on behalf of consumers, the Lanham Act allows business competitors to privately sue advertisers for false advertising.
 The Lanham Act principally concerns violation of trademark law, but competitors can also file lawsuits for false advertising.
-To sue under the Lanham Act, you must prove:
+To sue under the Lanham Act, you must prove the following:

-- the advertiser made factually false claims about the product
+- Advertiser made factually false claims about the product

-- the advertisement did or could deceive a large segment of the target population
+- Advertisement did or could deceive a large segment of the target population

-- the deception was an important part of the ad
+- Deception was an important part of the ad

-- the competitor (plaintiff) was likely to be harmed by the deception
+- Competitor (plaintiff) was likely to be harmed by the deception

 Note that while the Lanham Act protects consumers (from trademark confusion and false advertising), only competitors can sue under the act.